qlinsey/foundation_ml.github.io/README.md

-# AI4DifferentialEquations In Science ICLR Workshop
+# Large Scale AI models: Foundation and Applications KDD 2024 Workshop

 This is the repository for the web page of our ICLR Workshop on AI4DifferentialEquations In Science.
 Please visit